Conexon/Data-Standardization/import_shapefile/README.md

 Once the connection is made.
 All you need to do is to drag the new shapefiles into the schema of you choice.

 ### PostGIS Shapefile Importer/Exporter
+The PostGIS shapefile Importer/Exporter allows you to import or export multiple shapefiles between pgAdmin and your local drive.
+When you dowloand pgAdmin onto your computer, it should also download this app.

+##### Make your connection
+* Set Username to: "conexondesign"
+* Reach out to another designer for the password to pgaws if you do not already have it
+* Set Server Host to: "Conexon-design-1.ckdkui5rb8xx.us-east-1.rds.amazonaws.com"
+* Set database to: "standardize"

+##### Import/Export Shapefiles